 After spending the previous 10 days along the US Atlantic Coast with our kids, we had spent too much time in cities, so we were looking forward to some Shenandoah National Park hiking.
 We love to go hiking with our kids (aged nearly 3 and 5 years old) and were excited to see what this famous national park had to offer.
 Here are the Shenandoah National Park trails we did with our kids during our three day visit:

 The hike begins along the Appalachian Trail, which is pretty cool.
 The hiking trail is good for a family walk as it’s wide enough for two people in most spots.
 The forest is thick enough that it blocks most of the direct sunlight, making it a good choice for a hot day.

 The viewpoint looks west allowing a fantastic view of the Blue Ridge Mountains for as far as the eye can see.
 Watch your little ones closely as the viewpoint is on a large rocky outcrop with no safety rails, the rocks are uneven and due to the popularity of the hike, is often crowded.

 On the way back down we came across a large group of people stopped on the trail.
 They were watching a mother black bear and her small cub about 30 feet from the path.
-We stayed and watched the bear for a while as we had the safety of a large group and the mother bear did not seem disturbed by our presence at all.
+We stayed and watched the bears for a while as we had the safety of a large group and the mother bear did not seem disturbed by our presence at all.
 We kept our kids very close though just in case.
 Once the group got too small, we got on our way as well.

 We tried hard to keep them on the trails as it appeared that there was poison ivy in the trailside bushes.
 Given the kids walked the whole thing, the hike took much longer than it should have, clocking in at 2h05m.

 Dark Hollow Falls Trail